nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **DBMS**: Database Management System, a software suite that facilitates the creation, management, and manipulation of databases.
+* **Remote server**: A computer system or software application that provides services or resources to other computers or clients over a network, typically the internet.
+* **GUI**: Graphic User Interface, a visual interface that allows users to interact with electronic devices or software using graphical icons, menus, and other graphical elements, rather than text-based commands

 --------------------------------------------------------------------------------------------------------------------